Weather-Vortex/weather-vortex-server/README.md

 It's very likely you don't have configured mongodb as needed.
 Read some rows before this paragraph how to configure Mongodb in your local environment or use it in a container.

+As an additional check, look for a `Database connected` string in the server console output.
+If there isn't, check your database connection.

 ## Structure

 The structure of the project is something like this: